contexto

 100,00%

-1. To identify, prevent, and minimize the potential impacts caused by its operations, Suzano continuously carries out the Operational Dialogue process in all the communities surrounding the areas where operations are expected to begin, such as forestry, harvesting, and wood transport operations, as well as in the localities surrounding its manufacturing units.
+1. To identify, prevent, and mitigate potential impacts from its operations, Suzano continuously conducts the Operational Dialogue process with all nearby communities in areas where activities like silviculture, harvesting, and wood transport are expected, as well as around its plants

 Informações complementares

-Engagement represents a deeper, more inclusive and continuous structured relationship that establishes Suzano as a partner in local development.
-According to the company's Social and Environmental Investments and Donations Policy (PC.00.0007), Suzano's social and environmental investments must be primarily the result of community engagement processes.
-Its methodology takes into account the specificities of the different realities and stakeholders involved, prioritizing and valuing the protagonism of the entire community, the development of legitimate leadership, the building of social capital and the recovery of citizenship and self-esteem.
+Engagement signifies a deeper, more inclusive, and ongoing structured relationship that positions Suzano as a partner in local development.
+As outlined in the company's Socio-environmental Investment and Donations Policy (PC.00.0007), Suzano's socio-environmental investments should mainly stem from community engagement efforts.
+Its approach takes into account the unique characteristics of different local realities and stakeholders, emphasizing the role of the entire community, fostering genuine leadership, building social capital, and restoring citizenship and self-esteem.